 Tom Gleason was professor of history emeritus at Brown University and a Visiting Fellow at the Watson Institute.
 His areas of interest include national identity in the Soviet Union/Russia and the United States from 1830-1930, and the history of the Cold War.
 A Brown professor for over 30 years, he was the former chair of the history department and a former director of the Kennan Institute for Advanced Russian Studies at the Wilson Center, Washington, D.C.
-He recently co-edited with Martha Nussbaum Nineteen Eighty-Four: George Orwell and Our Future (Princeton University Press, 2005) and Nikita Khrushchev, with Sergei Khrushchev and William Taubman (Yale University Press, 2000).
+He co-edited, with Martha Nussbaum, Nineteen Eighty-Four: George Orwell and Our Future (Princeton University Press, 2005), and Nikita Khrushchev, with Sergei Khrushchev and William Taubman (Yale University Press, 2000).

-Gleason’s videos are used in this Choices Program curriculum unit:
+Gleason’s videos have been used in this Choices Program curriculum unit:

 We mourn the death of Tom Gleason in December 2015.